octobercms/docs/3.x/cms/ajax/extras.md

 ## Loading Button

-When any element contains the `data-attach-loading` attribute, the CSS class `oc-loading` will be added to it during the AJAX request.
+When any element contains the `data-attach-loading` attribute, the CSS class `oc-attach-loader` will be added to it during the AJAX request.
 This class will spawn a loading spinner on button and anchor elements using the `:after` CSS selector.

 ```html
 <form data-request="onSubmit">